-The BMW X3 will be right up your street if you’re looking for a sporty family SUV that’s practical and comes with lots of fancy high-tech gizmos.
-It’s about the same size as the Audi Q5 and Mercedes GLC but looks quite a bit sportier on the outside.
+The BMW X3 is a running shoe among slippers when it comes to premium family SUVs – it’s practical and comfortable, but also sportier to drive than the average.
+It’s about the same size as the Audi Q5 and Mercedes GLC but also looks a bit more purposeful on the outside too.

 Let’s start with that aggressive front end.
 Sure, it doesn’t have a whopping great pair of kidney grilles like the bigger X5 or squinting headlights like the Alfa Romeo Stelvio, but it still looks pretty in-your-face – certainly when you compare it with the rather tame Audi Q5.

 It’s a similar story inside, where the BMW X3’s slick cabin design outclasses the rather staid Audi and its materials feel posher than those in the Mercedes GLC.
 You can get it with fancier infotainment gizmos than these cars, too – including gesture-controls which are sure to impress younger passengers.

 The BMW X3’s seats aren’t quite so high tech – they don’t even come with electric adjustment as standard – but at least they’re trimmed in leather and give you plenty of space to stretch out.
 There’s room in the back for three adults to sit side-by-side too, if not quite as comfortably in the roomier Mercedes GLC, and the BMW’s big boot is just the thing for carrying lots of bulky luggage.